-Students are required to maintain a cumulative SAP grade point average (GPA) at or above the minimum, which corresponds with the total number of hours attempted in the chart below.
+Students are required to maintain a cumulative SAP grade point average (GPA) of 2.0.
 Transfer and Learning Support grades are NOT counted when determining the SAP GPA.
 The Office of Financial Aid determines SAP by evaluating the GPA based on the following grades: A, B, C, D and F.

 Students receiving financial aid must demonstrate measurable progress toward the completion of their degree programs.
 Students are expected to successfully complete a minimum of 67 percent of their total credit hours attempted.
 Transfer credits, including courses taken as a transient student, are included in Pace of Progression calculation.
 Grades of A, B, C and D are considered to be successful completion of a course.
 Grades of F, W and WF are NOT considered to be successful completion of a course.
 In addition, hours for repeated courses and hours for which a student received grade forgiveness will be included in the attempted hours total.
 Completion Rate is determined using the following calculation:

 Completion Rate = (Cumulative Completed Hours / Cumulative Attempted Hours) * 100 percent